madsbuch/blog/_posts/2016-01-04-100-days-of-fibonacci-day-7-coq.md

 {% endhighlight %}

 A couple of things look a bit different.
 The function signature looks kind of weird.
-Furthermore we are doing some kind of match stuff with something that looks a bit like numbers.
+Furthermore, we are doing some kind of match stuff with something that looks a bit like numbers.

-In the function signature we use the `Fixpoint` to denote a recursive function.
-This is because Coq encode recursion in its type theory and implement what's called iso-recursion.
+In the function signature, we use the `Fixpoint` to denote a recursive function.
+This is because Coq encodes recursion in its type theory and implement what's called iso-recursion.

-For integers Coq does not use the regular atomic data types we know from ex.
+For integers, Coq does not use the regular atomic data types we know from ex.
 Java.
-Instead it has (and only has) inductive data types.
+Instead, it has (and only has) inductive data types.
 In these [Peano naturals](https://en.wikipedia.org/wiki/Peano_axioms) has been implemented.
 This means that zero is represented as `O`, one as `S O`, two as `S (S O)` and so forth (this does not implement integers